Metal Search

 Wrought Iron

-Contrary to cast iron, wrought iron is heated and worked on using tools to make different shapes and structures.
+Contrary to cast iron, wrought iron is heated and worked using tools to make different shapes and structures.
 Wrought iron consists primarily of iron with about 1-2% slag (a mixture of silicon, sulfur, phosphorus, and aluminum oxides).
-Wrought iron is softer and more tensile than cast iron.
+It is softer and more tensile than cast iron, making it suitable for decorative work and structural components where ductility is crucial.

 Alloy Steels

-By adding metals like chromium, titanium, and silicon to carbon steel, specially formulated alloys gain properties like heat resistance, wear resistance, and extra hardness for use in everything from bridges to surgical tools.
+By adding metals like chromium, titanium, and silicon to carbon steel, specially formulated alloy steels gain properties like heat resistance, wear resistance, and extra hardness for use in everything from bridges to surgical tools.
+These other alloying elements can significantly impact the mechanical properties, enhancing the material’s performance in demanding environments.

 How Ferrous Metals are Produced